cashubtc/nutshell/docs/specs/1 - Request public keys from mint.md

 Wallet user `Alice` receives public keys from mint `Bob` via `GET /keys` and stores them in a key-value store like a dictionary.
 The set of all public keys for each supported amount is called a *keyset*.

-Mint `Bob` responds with his *active* keyset [TODO: Link #2].
+Mint `Bob` responds with his *active* keyset [2 - Keysets and keyset IDs].
 The active keyset is the keyset a mint currently uses to sign promises with.
 The active keyset can change over time, for example due to key rotation.
 A mint MAY support older keysets indefinetely.
 Note that a mint can support multiple keysets at the same time but will only respond with the active keyset on the endpoint `GET /keys`.
 A wallet can ask for the keys of a specific (non-active) keyset by using the endpint `GET /keys/{keyset_id}` (see #2 [TODO: Link #2]).

 See [TODO: Link #2] for how a wallet deals with multiple keysets.